9 min|Dr. Maya Kuczma

 The discovery of VDRs on various immune cells, such as monocytes, dendritic cells, and activated T cells, has deepened our understanding of how vitamin D plays a significant role in immune signaling.
 As a result, vitamin D deficiency can be detrimental to immune system, leading to increased likelihood of cancer and autoimmune conditions.
 Patients with multiple sclerosis (MS) typically have lower serum levels of vitamin D (10); rates of MS decrease in areas closer to the equator.(11) Researchers have suggested a link between vitamin D deficiency and higher risk of cancer.(12) 1,25-dihydroxyvitamin D has been shown to inhibit cancer cell proliferation.(13,14)

-The effects of vitamin D deficiency can also be felt psychologically.
+The effects of Vitamin D deficiency can also be felt psychologically.
 Seasonal affective disorder (SAD), a mood disorder characterized by depressive symptoms, occurs during darker times of the year, coinciding with less sunlight and a lesser ability to synthesize vitamin D3.
-Symptoms of depression significantly improved in a study of vitamin D supplementation in comparison to placebo.(15) This improvement makes sense when we consider that there are VDRs located on our brain tissue.
+Symptoms of depression significantly improved in a study of vitamin D supplementation in comparison to placebo.(15) This improvement makes sense when we consider that there are VDRs located on our brain tissues.

 We may need a lot more than Health Canada currently recommends